 Culms are steel-blue green with a light powder bloom.
 Leaves are small and thin.
 It looks to us like a hybrid of Bambusa membranacea.

-A samaller bamboo for gardens.
+A smaller bamboo for gardens.
 It has very dark green culms that darken to a mottled black color with age.

 The New Guinea Black is a good alternative to Bambusa Lako, which is sometimes too large for smaller gardens.
 The form is similar to Bambusa lako but grows to only about 1/2 the mature size.
 Note: This is one of our new bamboos that we've imported into USDA quarantine.
 It was released to us in 2012 and will be available after 2013.

 Basal internodes almost solid.
 Thorny.
 Culm sheaths persistent.
 Useful in construction - especially in Vietnam.
 Will grow to at least 50' with 4"-5' dia. culms.
 Min USDA zone: 9b.
-Click to find your zone.
+Click here to find zone

 Yellowish green longitudinal streaks on lower internodes.
+Beautiful striations on young shoots.
 Not a large-growing tropical bamboo - may reach 20' tall.

 Also called B.textilis albo-lineata.